chentsulin/awesome-graphql/README.md

 * [golang-relay-starter-kit](https://github.com/sogko/golang-relay-starter-kit) - Barebones starting point for a Relay application with Golang GraphQL server.
 * [todomvc-relay-go](https://github.com/sogko/todomvc-relay-go) - Port of the React/Relay TodoMVC app, driven by a Golang GraphQL backend.
+* [go-graphql-api-boilerplate](https://github.com/mattdamon108/go-graphql-api-boilerplate) - A Boilerplate of GraphQL API built in Go with graphql-go, gorm, gqlmerge

 <a name="example-scala" />